-The purpose of this directive is to identify all hazardous materials and to determine recyclability of the vehicle at the end of its useful life.
+The purpose of this directive is to identify all conflicting materials and to determine recyclability of the vehicle at the end of its useful life.
 The IMDS is a database system where the material composition of parts, and how much of the part can be recycled, are entered and tracked.
 AIAG has developed an industry standard method of collecting this data.
 It can be accessed, free of charge, at www.mdsystem.com Suppliers are expected to submit this data to the Shape Corp.
-Quality Engineer.
-We can answer questions on this requirement.
+Quality Engineer along with notifying us directly of any conflicting materials from the IMDS database.